aws/aws-dotnet-deploy/site/content/docs/cicd.md

 ### Suppressing prompts with `--silent`

-To turn off the interactive features of the tooling, use the `-s (--silent)` switch.
-This will ensure the tooling never prompts for any questions that could block an automated process.
+To turn off the interactive features, use the `-s (--silent)` switch.
+This will ensure the tool never prompts for any questions that could block an automated process.

     dotnet aws deploy --silent

-### Deployment setting file
+### Creating a deployment setting file

 To specify the services to deploy and their configurations for your environment, you need to create deployment settings file.
 The deployment settings file is a JSON configuration file that contains all of the settings that the deployment tool uses to drive the experience.
 Here is the [JSON file definition](https://github.com/aws/aws-dotnet-deploy/tree/main/src/AWS.Deploy.Recipes/RecipeDefinitions).